The Gangster of Love: Minor characters

 Francisco and Luz: Rocky's father and older sister, both of whom remained in the Philippines.
 Luz lost her mother's favor when she sided with her father and Francisco lost Milagros when he flaunted his mistress in public.

-Zeke Akamine: the sad Hawaiian landlord Milagros keeps wrapped around her little finger who remains a steadfast admirer of hers till her death.
+Zeke Akamine: the sad Hawaiian landlord Milagros keeps wrapped around her little finger who remains a steadfast admirer of hers until her death.

 Marlon Rivera: Rocky's uncle, an ex-choreographer, Marlon was spending his later years in Los Angeles, as a doting uncle to Rocky and Voltaire.

 Sly Stone: Once upon a time, a key member of The Gangster of Love, responsible for arranging gigs and having connections, he and Rocky share a certain amount of animosity.
 The disbandment of the band led to a more permanent falling-out and readers later found out that Sly was shot to death.

 Jake Montano: a Cuban-American sound engineer, he is Venus's father.
 Though he and Rocky never marry or even move in together, they do love each other and are good parents to Venus.

 Jimi Hendrix: His death marks the family's arrival to San Francisco, Voltaire idolizes him to the point of lighting his guitar on fire and he is featured in two dream-like scenes, sitting in a café and speaking with Rocky and Elvis in a rather disconnected manner about music and their lives.
 In the first scene, occurring before the move to New York, Rocky and Elvis speak as if trying to prove their worth.
 In the second, after the birth of Venus, Rocky and Elvis are more respectful.